f618/personal-website/src/pages/home.md

 ---

-I am a furniture and lighting designer based in Berlin, operating under the 'Platten' brand.
-I often collaborate within the art and design fields and provide my services on a freelance basis, specialising in technical production, particularly as a machinist and mechanical designer.
+I am an industrial designer based in Berlin, specialising in furniture and lighting design.
+I often collaborate across the art and design fields, offering freelance services focused on technical production, while operating under the brand ‘Platten’ for select projects.